LoyolaChicagoCS/gradhandbook/source/regulations.rst

 **Caution to Computer Science program students**:  Comp 460 is required, and it is not offered every semester:  You may not be able to defer it!
-Make sure you have arranged a place in your plans that fit with the semesters that it is offered.
+Make sure you have arranged a place in your plans that fit with the semesters that it is offered and with your prerequisite preparation in algorithms.

 .. index:: advising